 Under stress, healthy adrenal glands increase the production of cortisol and DHEA to maintain health.
 They also secrete adrenaline, providing an energy boost when needed.
 If this becomes excessive and chronic, the adrenal glands can no longer keep up with demand and the DHEA level begins to drop, causing adrenal exhaustion.

-In conclusion, the first step in solving this problem is to become aware of it, then to understand the causes, followed by the concrete action to solve them.
+In conclusion, the first step in solving this problem is to become aware of it, then to understand the causes, followed by the clear action to solve them.

 For specialized consultation for your health problems you can schedule an appointment here.